toastmaster-Pritam/Amazon-Hackon-24/README.md

    ```sh
    npm run dev
    ```
+## Environment Variables
+To run this project, you will need to add the following environment variables to your .env file in root of amazon-frontend
+`NEXT_PUBLIC_CONTRACT_ADDRESS`
+`NEXT_PUBLIC_BACKEND_URL`

 ### Metamask Installation and Testnet setup
 To interact with blockchain features, you will need to install Metamask, a browser extension for managing Ethereum-based applications.